stevenc49/stevenc49.github.io/pages/practiceJournal.md

 The leetcoding one should be my 40hr per week job where 20% is used to do my side hustle (business).

+### Jul 17

+Aside from playing around with Anki, I've started just reviewing some of the problems that I've done in the past and it's a nice refreshing feeling.
+It lets me know that I'm actually improving.

 ### Jul 15